The Caroline McGill papers

 What is it?

-The Montana State University Library's Dr. Caroline M. McGill Collection 945 includes: autobiographical materials, including a transcription of travel notes originally kept by McGill on the back of postcards during her 1909-1910 European tour, her reminiscences of Gallatin Canyon prior to her purchase of the 320 Ranch in 1936, notes on the establishment of the Museum of the Rockies, tourist information brochures and pamphlets and general personal and research correspondence.
+Caroline McGill was a Butte, Montana, physician and collector of historical memorabilia.
+Her papers consist of autobiographical materials, including a transcription of travel notes originally kept by McGill on the back of postcards during her 1909-1910 European tour, her reminiscences of Gallatin Canyon prior to her purchase of the 320 Ranch in 1936, and notes on the establishment of the Museum of the Rockies; an original manuscript history of Gallatin Canyon prepared by McGill from various interviews, letters, and research readings supplemented by an index prepared by Harriet Cushman and members of the Montana Institute for the Arts; subject files pertaining mostly to personalities associated with the history of Gallatin Canyon; tourist information brochures and pamphlets; general personal and research correspondence.

 Preferred Citation

-[Identification of item], [Item permalink or DOI], Dr. Caroline M. McGill Personal Papers Collection, Montana State University (MSU) Library, Bozeman, MT
+[Identification of item], Caroline McGill papers, Montana State University (MSU) Library, Bozeman, MT, [Item permalink or DOI]

 Copyright Notice